Lesson 4: AI Data Strategy for the Enterprise — The Foundation AI Projects Need

 Here's a number that should change how you plan AI projects: 80% of the time spent on AI projects goes to data preparation and cleaning.
 Not model selection.
 Not training.
 Not deployment.
 Data work.

-Gartner predicts that through 2026, organizations will abandon 60% of AI projects due to lack of AI-ready data.
+Gartner predicts that through 2026, organizations will abandon 60% of AI projects unsupported by AI-ready data.
 Informatica's CDO Insights survey found that 43% of enterprises cite data quality and readiness as their top obstacle to AI success — above technical maturity (43%) and skills shortage (35%).

 The pattern is consistent: teams that treat data as a technical afterthought and rush to model building fail.
 Teams that invest 50-70% of their timeline and budget in data readiness succeed.
 This isn't a suggestion — it's what separates the 5% of AI initiatives producing measurable returns from the 95% that don't.